 Occupancy Permit applications not associated with a building permit must include:

 - Completed application form (Click Here for PDF);

 - Detailed letter of intent, to include the legal name of the tenant as well as the tenant's trade name (if applicable) (Click Here for PDF);

 - Floor plan detailing the area of the building to be occupied.
 Applications must also include the Total Area of the Existing Building Footprint;

-- A Building Code Analysis with a Life Safety Review is required when applying for an Occupancy Permit for an existing use in a building where no prior Occupancy Permit has been issued or when there in a change in Occupancy Classification;
+- A Building Code Analysis with a Life Safety Review from a Manitoba Licensed Architect or Professional Engineer (dependent on the Building Classification) is required when applying for an Occupancy Permit for an existing use in a building where no prior Occupancy Permit has been issued or when there in a change in Occupancy Classification;

 - Letter of authorization is required if you are applying on behalf of the landowner (Click Here for PDF);

 - Fees in accordance with the SIPD’s Fee Structure By-Law (Click here for PDF).

 Please note that incomplete applications will not be accepted.